 Thomson Reuters/Refinitiv Eikon allows you to monitor real-world market trends and download historical data (stock prices, indices, macroeconomic indicators, etc.) for research purposes.

 For new users of the Eikon database, regular introductory online tutorials are held twice a year.
 The focus is on database control and effective data retrieval and download.
-The tutorials take place on February 25 and October 13 from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
-Alena Štifterová will guide you through the tutorial.
-It is recommended to have a functional version of Eikon installed on your personal computer.
+The tutorials take place on February 25 and October 20 (unless it is the weekend) from 9:30 a.m. to approximately 11 a.m. online via Microsoft Teams.
+Alena Štifterová from Refinitiv Czech Republic will guide you through the tutorial.
+It is recommended to have a functional version of Eikon with MS Excel Datastream Add-On installed on your personal computer.

 Rejustify is an AI-enhanced ETL tool (Extract-Transform-Load) for data set preparation and merging data from multiple sources.
 The rejustify's algorithm analyzes an empty dataset to recognize its structure and suggests source tables from primary sources of data that match the best.
 Followed by a "fill" function which sends data queries to the primary sources and fills the required data into the dataset.